-My name is Kristine Pearson,

-Member for the Vancouver Island Western Approach Region of the

-Indigenous Caucus of the

-Indigenous Advisory and Monitoring

-Committee for the Trans Mountain

-Expansion and Existing Pipeline

-(IAMC-TMX or the Committee).
+My name is Chief Russell Chipps, Member for the Vancouver Island South Region of the Indigenous Caucus of the Indigenous Advisory and Monitoring Committee for the Trans Mountain Expansion and Existing Pipeline (IAMC-TMX or the Committee).
+In addition to being a Committee member, I am also a member of the Marine Shipping Subcommittee.

 On October 3, 2018, Chief Crey, Indigenous Co-Chair of the Committee at the time, sent a letter to all communities, which enclosed a nomination form and additional information on the member nomination process.
-I was nominated by two Chiefs, one from Ditidaht and one from Pacheedaht.
-Kleco Kleco.
+I was nominated by the T'sou-ke First Nation Chief and received letters of support from Chiefs from Tsawout, Tseycum, Pauquachin, Malahat, and Scia'new.

-On January 31, 2019, a letter was sent to me confirming my participation as member for a term of February 1, 2019 to March 31, 2022.
-For more information please review the Indigenous Caucus Selection Report on our website.
+On February 1, 2019, a letter was sent to me confirming my participation as member for a term of February 1, 2019 to March 31, 2022.
+For more information on the selection process, please visit https://iamc-tmx.com/indigenous-caucus-selection-report/.